 Bases with good structure

 Have you developed a killer Airtable workflow for your industry use case or personal life?
 Have you ever thought, "My base is great and it should be a template"?
 If you answered "Yes" to either of these questions, then you might have a base that is valuable for its structure.
 While the information within the base may be proprietary, or too specific to be of general interest, the way your base is constructed is such that other people could get a lot of use out of it if they adapted it for their own purposes.
 You can think of these bases as "templates" developed by Airtable users, rather than the Airtable team.

-A good structure-oriented base is one which clearly articulates the purposes of its various features.
-This means that you should take some time to properly explain why and how your base is so useful in the published Airtable Universe description.
+A good structure-oriented base is one that clearly articulates the purposes of its various features.
+This means that you should take some time to properly explain why and how your base is so useful in the published Airtable Universe base guide.
 Adding plenty of field descriptions or table descriptions when appropriate is one of the best ways to make your base more accessible to a wider audience.

 Here are a few examples of well-structured bases.

 - Singularity Hub’s Digital Media Editorial Calendar

 IMPORTANT: When you publish a base to Universe, all of the information in that base becomes available to the public.
 If your base has sensitive, confidential, or proprietary information, you should NOT directly publish it to Universe.
 Instead, you should publish a redacted copy of your base, following these steps: